DiUS/python-powersensor_local/README.md

 There are also some small utilities included,`ps-plugevents` and `ps-rawplug` showcasing the use of the first interface approach, and `ps-events` the latter.

-.
-The `ps-events` is effectively a consumer the PowersensorDevices event stream and dumps all events to standard out.
+The `ps-events` is effectively a consumer of the PowersensorDevices event stream and dumps all events to standard out.
 Similary, `ps-plugevents` shows the event stream from a single plug (plus whatever it might be relaying for), and `ps-rawplug` shows the raw event stream from the plug.
 Note that the format